Hotmoka/hotmoka/tutorial/Takamaka.md

 }
 ```

+> Since we modified the `pom.xml` file,
+> Eclipse might show an error for the `blockchain` project.
+To fix it,
-> You might need to update the Maven dependencies of the project:
+> update the Maven dependencies of the project:
 > right-click on the `blockchain` project &rarr; Maven &rarr; Update Project...

 After these changes, run the `Main.java` class.
 It should still print